ggjara/teachvatory/README.md

 performance and quizzes’ answers.

 ## Installation
----

-- Clone Repo
+- Clone respository branch `main`
 - Copy `.secrets/` and `.Renviron` into the app’s main directory (you will need to ask the admin for these files)
 - Install packages listed in `DESCRIPTION`

 ## Run Locally
----

-Once you have all the `.secrets/` to access Google Drive and Google Sheets through R, the `.Renviron` file, and all the depencies installed:
 - Run `dev/run_dev.R` to launch the server

 ## Editing app using GitHub workflow

----
-1) Get GitHub branch name of the issue you want to solve (See options in [Linear](https://linear.app).
+1) Get GitHub branch name of the issue you want to solve (See options in [Linear](https://linear.app))
 2) **Checkout** Standing on the app's directory, write on  terminal:
 `git checkout -b [branch-name]`
 The command `-b` allows you to create and move to the branch in one command.
 3) Make all the changes you need to do
 4) **Commit your changes:** On the terminal write:
 `git commit -m "[A message to describe your change]"`
+    * You can make as many commits as you want.
+A good approach would be to make a commit for every self-contained update.
 5) **Push your changes:**  On the terminal write:
 `git push origin [branch-name]`
 6) Go to the [GitHub repository](https://github.com/ggjara/teachvatory) and make a `pull request` from your branch `[branch-name]` to `main`.